Lucabr01/University/Automatic Verification of Intelligent Systems/README.md

 <br>

 Even in this more favorable comparison, the RL policy still achieves **meaningful energy reductions** (around 10%) while keeping temperatures well within the recommended ASHRAE envelope.
-This mirrors the findings of Bienmann et al., who reported that SAC converges rapidly to stable and energy-efficient cooling strategies in realistic datacenter environments.
+This mirrors the findings of Bienmann et al., even with less number of actuators and training episodes.
 # 3. Evolutionary Strategies